TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The game configuration is an [expression language](#expression_language) map with a specific structure, which is explained using an example.

     {
-	    "version": 1, // mandatory, indicates the version of the file's syntax "name": "Quake 2", // mandatory, the name to use in the UI "icon": "Quake2/Icon.png", // optional, the icon to show in the UI "fileformats": [ "Quake2" ], // a list of supported file formats, see below "filesystem": { // defines the file system used to search for game assets "searchpath": "baseq2", // the path in the game folder at which to search for assets "packageformat": { "extension": "pak", "format": "idpak" } // the package file format
+	    "version": 2, // mandatory, indicates the version of the file's syntax "name": "Quake 2", // mandatory, the name to use in the UI "icon": "Quake2/Icon.png", // optional, the icon to show in the UI "fileformats": [ // a list of supported file formats with custom initial maps to be loaded when a new file is created { "format": "Standard", "initialmap": "initial_standard.map" },
+	 	    { "format": "Valve", "initialmap": "initial_valve.map" },
+	 	    { "format": "Quake2", "initialmap": "initial_quake2.map" }
+	 	],
+		"filesystem": { // defines the file system used to search for game assets "searchpath": "baseq2", // the path in the game folder at which to search for assets "packageformat": { "extension": "pak", "format": "idpak" } // the package file format